 by Humphreys & Associates | May 1, 2013 11:07 pm

-Why is Estimated ACWP necessary?
-Without Estimated ACWP, timing mismatches between ACWP and Budgeted Cost for Work Performed (BCWP) cause cost variances to appear in the Integrated Program Management Report (IPMR – formerly the Contract Performance Report).
+Without Estimated ACWP, timing mismatches between ACWP and Budgeted Cost for Work Performed (BCWP) cause false cost variances to appear in the Integrated Program Management Data Analysis Report (IPMDAR) information reported to the customer.
 Typically these variances are favorable and can mask other unfavorable variances.
-Additionally, if these variances exceed reporting thresholds, the explanations clutter Format 5 of the IPMR with explanations that discuss timing problems of the accounting system rather than actual performance issues.
+Additionally, if these variances exceed reporting thresholds, the explanations clutter Format 5 of the IPMDAR with variance explanations that discuss timing problems of the accounting system rather than actual performance issues.

-To what types of cost do Estimated ACWP apply?
 Estimated ACWP is most typically required for material costs.
-When BCWP is claimed upon receipt of the material, the actual cost accrual often occurs in the month following material receipt which creates the timing mismatch between BCWP and ACWP.
-Other cost element types that require Estimated ACWP include subcontracts and Other Direct Costs (ODC).
-Examples of ODCs that may require Estimated ACWP include consultants, purchased labor and travel.
+When BCWP is claimed upon receipt of the material, the actual cost accrual typically occurs one or more months following material receipt, which creates the timing mismatch between BCWP and ACWP.
+Other cost element types that may require Estimated ACWP include subcontracts and Other Direct Costs (ODC).
+Examples of ODCs that may require Estimated ACWP include consultants, purchased labor, and travel.

 Source URL: https://blog.humphreys-assoc.com/aligning-bcwp-acwp-for-evm/

 Copyright ©2021 Humphreys & Associates unless otherwise noted.